marcocorvi/topodroid/README.md

 TopoDroid code base

 This is the TopoDroid app (com.topodroid.DistoX) repository.

+TopoDroid is a productivity Android app for cave surveying.
+It is specially designed to do cave surveying with the DistoX, although it can be profitably used even without it.

+Visit the website sites.google.com/site/speleoapp for more informations about TopoDroid, and in particular for the version changes doc.

-All the code is provided under GNU Public Licence v.
+All the code is provided under GNU General Public Licence v.
 3